1. Backup using BackupServer.exe

 - Databases larger than 1 GB:

-- if a database backup is larger than 1 GB, it is not included in a ZIP archive but stored directly in the “Files” directory as:
+- if a database backup is larger than 1 GB, it is not included in the main ZIP archive but is stored in a separate ZIP archive in the “Files” directory as “yyyy-mm-dd-db-database_name.zip”,

 - the corresponding database file is then removed from the “Temp” directory.